jidongxiao/CSCI1200-DataStructures/labs/01_getting_started/README.md

 ### To complete Checkpoint 2:
 Show a TA or mentor your program.
 Be ready to demonstrate that your program works with other input requested by the TA or mentor.

+## Checkpoint 3				*estimate: 45 minutes*

+For the remainder of the lab time, work on the Crash Course in C++ Exercises.
+Discuss the exercises with your lab study group classmates and ask your TA and mentors lots of questions!

+### To complete Checkpoint 3 (and the entire lab):
+About 10 minutes before the end of lab the TA and mentors will make a final visit to each study group and check you off.
+Please be ready to quickly update them on your progress.

+## SPECIAL NOTE FOR FIRST WEEK OF CLASSES

+Normally, all lab checkpoints must be earned during your mandatory study group time block.

+However, these lab exercises involved installing new software (which can cause unexpected delays and problems) and some students may have encountered scheduling problems.

+Therefore, for the first lab only, we will allow students to *makeup* the lab checkpoints during office hours.
+You may attend any office hour time block and be *checked off* by any TA or mentor.